pietermartin/umlg/doc/markdown/sqlg.md

 ##Gremlin
 <br />

-Sqlg has full support for gremlin and passes the TinkerPop test suite.
+Sqlg has full support for gremlin.
-However gremlin's fine grained graphy nature result in very high latency.
+However gremlin's fine grained 'graphy' nature results in very high latency.
+To overcome the high latency Sqlg optimizes gremlin by reducing the number of calls to the rdbms.

-Sqlg optimizes gremlin by analyzing the steps and where possible combining them into a SqlgGraphStepCompiled or SqlgVertexStepCompiled.
+Sqlg optimizes gremlin by analyzing the steps and where possible combining them into a single SqlgGraphStepCompiled or SqlgVertexStepCompiled.

+**NOTE** This is an ongoing task as gremlin is a large language.

 Consecutive GraphStep, VertexStep, EdgeVertexStep, EdgeOtherVertexStep, HasStep, RepeatStep and OrderGlobalStep are currently combined.
 The combined step will then in turn generate the sql statements to retrieve the data.
 It attempts to retrieve the data in as few distinct sql statements as possible.

-**Note:** Turn sql logging on by setting `log4j.logger.org.umlg.sqlg=debug`
+**NOTE:** Turn sql logging on by setting `log4j.logger.org.umlg.sqlg=debug`

 **Example illustrating high latency**